opiumfive/android_chart_stage2/README.md

 https://github.com/opiumfive/android_chart_stage2/blob/master/TChart-v2.0.apk

-Sorry for the code, it was only 1 week and almost no free time.
+Code for renderer is just a god object for all 4 types of charts, it was only 1 week and almost no free time to make code well constructed.

 <b>Small result video:</b>